robbertkauffman/mdb-es-stitch-app/README.md

 Import & configuration
 ----------------------
-Clone or download this project and use (https://docs.mongodb.com/stitch/import-export/stitch-cli-reference/)[Stich CLI] to import it:
+Clone or download this project and use [Stich CLI](https://docs.mongodb.com/stitch/import-export/stitch-cli-reference/) to import it:
 ```bash
 $ stitch-cli login --username=cloud.username --api-key=my-api-key